Giuseppe Meazza: Style of play

 Although he was initially deployed as full-back in his youth, Meazza began his professional career as an all out striker or centre forward, but he later played for more than half of his career as a creative inside left forward, known as the mezzala role in Italian football jargon, although he was also capable of playing on the right.
 He further demonstrated his skill and creative ability by also becoming an accomplished attacking midfielder, and even played as a central midfielder or as a deep-lying playmaker in his later career.
 He was known for his excellent shooting ability and intoxicating dribbling skills, with an eye for the final pass.
 Despite his average height and slight yet stocky build, he was also an exceptional header of the ball and was known for his acrobatic abilities in the air.
 Beyond his qualities as a player, he was also a great leader on the pitch.

 Meazza was the first Italian football player who became famous worldwide and was the first player with personal sponsors.
 Unlike his more reserved friend, international teammate, and club rival Silvio Piola, a player with whom Meazza was often compared, he was known for having a much more flamboyant character both on and off the pitch.
-He loved his cabriolet, champagne and women and was the only player on the national team that was allowed to smoke.
+He loved cabriolet, champagne, and women, and was the only player on the national team that was allowed to smoke.
 Meazza was famous for humiliating the best defenders of the era and for sleeping at a brothel the night before a match.
-With his plush touch on the ball, he would cause panic in the robust defenders from an era where two-footed tackles from behind were often waved on.
 Not known for having a particularly high work rate, sometimes he would not get out of bed until his teammates were already finished training.
-He also loved the Tango and used this proficiency to make him unpredictable on the field and could score goals at fox-trot tempo.
+He also loved the Tango, and used this proficiency to make him unpredictable on the field and could score goals at fox-trot tempo.